Fridge003/Cuda-Learn-By-Practice/README.md

 ## Benchmark

-Results of running GEMM on different sizes (from 128 to 16384) with each kernel:
+Results of each kernel running GEMM in different sizes (from 128 to 16384) on NVIDIA Tesla V100-PCIE-32GB:
 <!-- benchmark_plot -->
 ![](./gemm/benchmark_result.png)
 <!-- benchmark_plot -->

-The following are each kernel's performance of running 8192x8192 GEMM on NVIDIA Tesla V100-PCIE-32GB with 16.4 TFLOPS computing capacity:
+The following are each kernel's performance of running 8192x8192 GEMM on Nvidia Tesla V100-PCIE-32GB:

 <!-- benchmark_results -->
 |Idx| Kernel                           |  GFLOPs/s | Performance relative to cuBLAS |